mattdark/reveal.js-gallery/README.md

 for any other operating system go to [rustup.rs](https://rustup.rs/)

-This project was build using Rocket which is a web framework written in Rust and it uses the nightly version of the language.
+This project was built using Rocket which is a web framework written in Rust and it uses the nightly version of the language.

 * Install Rust nightly: